ComplexOrganizationOfLivingMatter/Epithelia3D/Salivary Glands/LimeSeg_3DSegmentation/README.md

 **Solution**: 'Plugins -> Limeseg -> Stop optimisation'

+- Error: 'There is an empty cell.
+Please, check if that cell is correct or remove the directory: cell_NumberOfCell'

+**Solution**: First, you have to check why that cell appears to have no points.
+This is probably because you have created the ROI of the cell, but it has disappear throughout the execution of LimeSeg.
+If that's the case, put that cell correctly and export all the cells again.
+Otherwise, remove the directory and run the matlab function.

 ### Shortcuts

 We advise to put shortcuts instead of performing all the clicking.
 To do this, you must 'Plugins -> Shortcuts -> Add shortcut'.
 We have put: